 The elves emerged victorious; the dark elves of the Deep Dark are no more.

 The once dark and rich forest had been painted white, the remains of the Deep Dark forever staining the surroundings of what was once my home.
-Perhaps it was time to… leave this place?
+Perhaps it's time to… leave this place?
 I asked myself before turning around and heading back to my makeshift hideout.
 In spite of the constant white and lack of greenery, the sun shone just as brilliantly as it did that day.

 I tracked my steps back with a slight buzz in my ears.
-It felt as if it was yesterday when the war horns went off and the forest was set ablaze.
+It felt as if it was yesterday when the war horns blared and the forest was set ablaze.
 It lasted for a while, but thankfully just yesterday the ash had finally stopped raining.
 Things were… looking up.
 Life was about silver-linings, as they said.